 We will need several Group Leaders so please do consider applying!

-Guides aged 9 as of 1 February 2022 will be able to attend the Guide Jamboree.
-Rangers aged 12 and a half as of 1 February 2022 will be able to attend the Ranger Jamboree.
+Girls aged 9 as of 1 February 2022 will be able to attend the Guide Jamboree.
+Girls aged 12 and a half as of 1 February 2022 will be able to attend the Ranger Jamboree.
 We will be inviting Guides, Rangers and Leaders from our WAGGGS sister countries as well.

 No. While we’d like to be able to open the event to as many girls as possible, we had to determine a date and we do need to stick to it.
 Your daughter will be eligible for future Guide or Ranger events.

 I want to see what Jamboree is all about, will there be an open day?

 No, there won’t be an open day at Jamboree 2022.